graalvm/graal-languages-demos/graalwasm/graalwasm-micronaut-photon/README.md

  ./mvnw mn:run -Pwasm-debug -Ddap=true
 ```

-When enabling `inspect`, you should see debug sessions details after the Micronaut banner and before the application has fully started.
+When enabling `inspect`, you should see debugging session details after the Micronaut banner and before the application has fully started.
 Click on the link starting with `ws://` in IntelliJ Ultimate to start a debugging session, or open the link starting with `devtools://` in Chrome.

 ```bash